greencardamom/MediaWikiAwkAPI/README.md

 For building applications in Awk that use the MediaWiki API.
 Supports read/download API functions only, not write.

-There are 3 library files and 1 example program (backlinks.awk).
+There are 2 library files and 1 example program (backlinks.awk).

 Library files
 =============

-http2var.awk

-	Networking code.
-Loads a web page to a string variable.
+mwapi.awk

+	The API functions.

 json2var.awk

 	Json parser.
 Given a json file, return a single variable with the values needed.
-	Depending on the API call, customize a couple lines in parse_value() to extract the fields you want.
+	Depending on the API call, you'll customize a couple lines in parse_value() to extract the fields you want.

-mwapiutils.awk

-	General utility functions.
-	Most with generic application, not just for MediaWiki API.

 Demonstration program